fauziyyanura/recipe-website-1/README.md

 -API Integration: All recipes are fetched dynamically from TheMealDB API, keeping content up to date.

 ## Technologies Used
--HTML:For structuring the content and layout of the website -CSS:For styling and layout design.
+-HTML:For structuring the web content.
+-CSS:For styling and layout design.
 -JavaScript: To handle user interactions and enhance the website's functionality.
 -API: TheMealDB API provides real-time recipe data.